 Program goals and objectives

-- Students will demonstrate safe radiation practices for patients, self and staff.
+- Students will demonstrate safe radiation practices.

 - Students will assess the quality of images.